OSGeo/gdal/doc/source/drivers/vector/miramon.rst

     - *FileNameT.dbf* file (note the 'T' before the '.'): Contains the main table of the database in dBASE (DBF) format, or in `extended DBF format <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__ if necessary.
-It contains the information (usually alphanumeric, but also file or web links, etc) of the every feature.
+It contains the information (usually alphanumeric, but also file or web links, etc) of every feature.
 The Feature Identifier (FID) field is a field called *ID_GRAFIC* and relates every graphical feature to one or more records in the main table.

     - *FileNameT.rel* file (note the 'T' before the '.'): Contains the layer metadata,